Toyota Crown vs Toyota Avalon: Choosing Between Two Toyota Flagships

 While we said goodbye to the Toyota Avalon for 2023, Toyota isn’t giving up its premium sedan.
 Instead, the 2023 Toyota Crown is here to take its place.
-In the battle of the new Toyota Crown vs Toyota Avalon, it’s a matter of substance versus style.
+In the differences between the new Toyota Crown vs Toyota Avalon, it’s a matter of substance versus style.

 Engine and fuel economy of the Toyota Crown vs Toyota Avalon

 Let’s start with what you get under the hood, which is where the Avalon always made a mark.
 Any 2022 Toyota Avalon you find will come with one of two engine choices.
 The 3.5-liter V6 is the standard kit.
 With it, you get 301 horsepower and 267 pound-feet of torque.
 There is also an Avalon Hybrid that utilizes a 2.5-liter four-pot and electric motors to move you along.
 The V6 Avalon is good for an EPA-estimated 32 mpg highway and 22 mpg city.
 Meanwhile, the hybrid version rates at 43 mpg around town and 44 mpg on the open road.

 Moving to its replacement, the 2023 Toyota Crown is exclusively a hybrid.
 For those seeking a premium hybrid experience, the Toyota Crown vs Toyota Avalon debate may tip toward the older model.
 The standard hybrid system in the Crown uses three electric motors plus a 2.5-liter four-cylinder engine to offer a total of 236 horsepower.
 And with the Crown Hybrid Max, a 2.4-liter turbocharged engine combines with an electric motor to offer 340 ponies combined.